SAP-samples/abap-cheat-sheets/README.md

 **Import Code**

-Use the abapGit plug-in to install the <em>ABAP Cheat Sheets</em> by carrying out the following steps:
+Use the abapGit plug-in to install the <em>ABAP cheat sheets</em> by carrying out the following steps:

 1. In your ABAP cloud project, create a package, for example, *ZABAP_CHEAT_SHEETS* as the target package.
 It is recommended that you assign the package to a transport request that is suitable for demo content.
 2. Add the package to the *Favorite Packages* in the *Project Explorer* view in ADT.